cisagov/development-guide/dev_envs/mac-env-setup.md

 ### VPN Configuration

-We recommend you set up split-tunneling for your lab (CAL) VPN connection.
+Once you're set up with the lab (CAL) VPN connection, we recommend you set up split-tunneling.
 Instructions and a generator script are located in the [vpn-config-gen repository](https://github.com/cisagov/vpn-config-gen).

 ## Dev Environment Setup

 For this section and following sections, log back into your standard user.

-### Automatic Installation
+### Automatic Installation (recommended)

 To set up a dev environment via the [CISA `laptop` script](https://github.com/cisagov/laptop/), execute the following in your terminal: